DF-wu/resume/README.md

 ## Self-promotion
 Dear HR,

+Thank you for your considering foy my application.
+I appreciate the opportunity.

-I graduated from the department of Computer Science, National Taiwan Ocean University with Master of Science degree.
+I, ChuFei Wu, graduated from the department of Computer Science, National Taiwan Ocean University with Master of Science degree.

 For my personality, I am an open-minded, communicative and collaborative person who is willing to be a booster and a great partner in a team